pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 This section take inspiration from the post [Causal Inference 2: Illustrating Interventions via a Toy Example](https://www.inference.vc/causal-inference-2-illustrating-interventions-in-a-toy-example/) by Ferenc Huszár.
 :::

-If we think about how variables $x$ and $y$ are related, we can come up with many different causal DAGS.
-Below we consider just 3 possibilities, which we'll label Script 1, 2, and 3.
+If we think about how 2 variables, $x$ and $y$, are related we can come up with many different causal DAGS.
+Below we consider just 3 possibilities, which we'll label DAG 1, 2, and 3.

 1. $x$ causally influences $y$
 2. $y$ causally influences $x$